socfortress/WINDOWS-REMOVE-LOCAL-USER-COPILOT-ACTION/README.md

-# PowerShell Active Response Template
+# PowerShell Remove Local User Template

 This repository serves as a template for creating PowerShell-based active response scripts for security automation and incident response.
 The template provides a standardized structure and common functions to ensure consistent logging, error handling, and execution flow across all active response scripts.

 ## Overview

-The `automation-template.ps1` file is the foundation for all PowerShell active response scripts.
+The `Remove-LocalUser.ps1` file is the foundation for PowerShell active response scripts that remove a specified local user account from a Windows system.
 It provides a robust framework with built-in logging, error handling, and standardized output formatting suitable for integration with security orchestration platforms, SIEM systems, and incident response workflows.

 ## Template Structure